 Let’s face it, baby shower games are awkward.
-That being said, they are also a necessary evil.
+That being said, they’re also a necessary evil.
 Baby showers (or really any type of shower for that matter) can get real awkward, real quick.
-That’s why baby shower games and activities were invented – to help kill that uncomfortable silence that happens when guests don’t know each other very well.
-Unfortunately most of these games suck.
+That’s why baby shower games and activities were invented — to help kill that uncomfortable silence that happens when guests don’t know each other very well.

-I’m making a total judgement call here, but I’m going to venture to say that no mother wants her shower guests guessing her weight or how big around her belly is.
-Am I right?
-So, in an effort to banish awkward baby shower games for mothers-to-be everywhere, I have come up with ten alternatives to fill the void that are fun and non-embarrassing for all participants involved.
-You’re welcome in advance.
+Unfortunately, most of these games are kind of … well, lame.
+Others are downright uncomfortable.
+(I mean, what mom-to-be wants her shower guests guessing her weight or how big her belly is?!)
+So, in an effort to banish awkward baby shower games for once and for all, I’ve come up with 10 alternatives to fill the void that are fun and totally non-embarrassing for all participants involved.
+(You’re welcome in advance.)

 1. Wishes for Baby